ucla-data-science-center/rclone-intro/episodes/copy-sync-or-move.md

 ### Sync

-- Make source and dest identical, modifying destination only.
--  Sync the source to the destination, changing the destination only.
-Doesn't transfer files that are identical on source and destination, testing by size and modification time or MD5SUM.
-Destination is updated to match source, including deleting files if necessary (except duplicate objects, see below). *If you don't want to delete files from destination, use the copy command instead.*
+The sync command makes the destination an exact mirror of the source.
+It copies new or updated files and deletes files in the destination that are not present in the source.
+Use sync when you need both locations to be identical, but be cautious as it can remove files from the destination.

 **Syntax:**